Donaldttt/fuzzyy/README.md

-# Fuzzyy
+# Fuzzbox

 A fuzzy finder for files, strings, help documents and many other things.

 It utilizes Vim's native matchfuzzypos function and popup window feature.

-Fuzzyy strives to provide an out-of-box experience by using pre-installed programs to handle complex tasks.
+Fuzzbox strives to provide an out-of-box experience by using pre-installed programs to handle complex tasks.

 ## Screenshot